GhostAtom/langgraph-factory-workspace/implementation_task.md

         Implement the following plan:

-        # Project Plan: Test Codex Branch Naming
+        # Project Plan: Test OpenAI Branch Naming

 ## Overview
-The objective of this project is to implement and test a new branch naming convention for the Codex repository.
-This will ensure consistency, improve collaboration, and enhance the clarity of branch purposes across the development team.
+The objective of this project is to test and validate the branch naming conventions used in OpenAI's version control system.
+This involves ensuring that branch names are consistent, descriptive, and adhere to the established guidelines.
+The project will also include the development of automated checks to enforce these naming conventions.

 ## Definition of Done
 - [ ] All acceptance criteria met